 Staff must take responsibility for their own valuables if brought to work.
-Handbags, backpacks, mobile phones and any other personal property are not to be left in the staff room, storeroom or cupboards.
+Handbags, backpacks, mobile phones and any other personal property are not to be left in the Nurses Station, storeroom or cupboards.
 Lockers are provided in the staff room for staff use and staff are reminded to leave the key in the lock when vacating the locker.
-No mobile phones are to be carried at work.